-The Creative Fuse NE cultural sector opportunities and update (24th Nov 2017) includes information about events and business innovation support available to freelancers, micro-businesses and SMEs (including charities, social enterprises and voluntary sector organisations) in the cultural sector across the region.
+The Creative Fuse NE cultural sector opportunities and update (24th Nov 2017) (PDF) includes information about events and business innovation support available to freelancers, micro-businesses and SMEs (including charities, social enterprises and voluntary sector organisations) in the cultural sector across the region.

 LATEST NEWS FROM THE GREAT EXHIBITION OF THE NORTH